 This section describes the Tier 3 readiness indicators that MO SW-PBS has outlined as being critical for successful implementation of Tier 3.
-Without these readiness indicators in place, the Tier 3 system cannot be efficient and durable.
+Without these readiness indicators in place, the Tier 3 system is unlikely to be efficient and durable.